Coolshanlan/Machine-Learning-Template/README.md

 # Efficient-Pytorch-Template
- This is a efficient pytorch template that support logger, dataset and all utils that you need during training and inference.
+ This is a efficient pytorch template support logger, dataset and all utils that you need during training and inference.

-# Using Example
+# Example Code
 ``` python
 from logger import Logger
 from model_instance import Model_Instance